 Faculty: Science Year 10

-Subject: Advanced Science A & B
+Subject: Advanced Science

-Length of Course: 1 Semester or Full Year
+Length of Course: 1 Semester

 Pre-Requisites: A high pass (A or B grade) in year 9 Science.

-Course Leads to: Stage 1 Science
+Course Leads to: Stage 1 Scientific Studies

 This is an advanced course which aims to increase students' skills in analysing and interpreting data, to be aware of our place in a changing world and to make judgements about the impact of science on society.
 A variety of topics from Biology, Earth Science, Chemistry and Physics are covered in this subject.